NRL22 FAQ for 2018/2019 Season

 The Course of Fire is only 5 stages?

-The target package is a joint effort between NRL 22 and JC Steel targets.
-The package consists of 12 AR500 targets, and 8 hangers.
-It is for sale on the NRL 22 store for $249.99 by clicking HERE.
+The 18/19 target package is a joint effort between NRL22 and JC Steel Targets.
+The package consists of 16 AR500 targets, and 10 hangers.
+It is for sale on the NRL22 store for $329.99 by clicking HERE.
+If you have last season’s Standard Target Package, we provide a Standard Target Package Expansion for $79.99.
+Click HERE for Expansion Pack purchase.
 If a club chooses instead to build their own targets, you may access plans by clicking HERE.
-Please keep in mind that we want as much participation as possible and if $250 keeps that participation from happening, please build your own.
-However, it is a very high quality package and the sales help NRL 22 to continue operation.
+Please keep in mind that we want as much participation as possible and if $329.99 keeps that participation from happening, please build your own.
+However, it is a very high quality package and the sales help NRL22 to continue operation.
 The target package is big enough so that the monthly COF will not use any single target more than once so that all 5 stages may be shot at once by different squads.

 What is the standard barricade list?

-The barricades are all common house hold items that are probably already owned or easily and cheaply obtained.
+The barricades are mostly common household items that are probably already owned or easily and cheaply obtained.
 Home Depot part numbers are provided to provide reference to the item that we are using.
 Similar items may be used.
-They are: 6 foot A-frame ladder (#100662617), 3 cinder blocks measuring 8”x8”x16” (#100825), 5 gallon bucket (#05GLHD2), a 2 gallon bucket (#RG502), any 10 foot length of rope, a folding chair with an open back (#80587) and a used pick up truck tire that can be obtained free at a tire store (overall diameter between 28-32”).
+They are: 6 foot A-frame ladder (#100662617), 3 cinder blocks measuring 8”x8”x16” (#100825), 5 gallon bucket (#05GLHD2), a 2 gallon bucket (#RG502), any 10 foot length of rope, a folding chair with an open back (#80587), a used pick up truck tire that can be obtained free at a tire store (overall diameter between 28-32”), a 55 gallon plastic drum that can be obtained free from car wash’s, a saw horse with a shelf on the bottom (#194988) and a Tank Trap (instructions to construct the tank trap are in the NRL22 Rules and Regulations addendum section). *Special thanks to Steve Lowe from Yuma Matchmasters for the Tank Trap instructions.
 The items do not need to be obtained all at once, only as needed for that month’s course of fire.
-We will be using the 6’ A-frame ladder for September 2017’s monthly COF.

-First thing we need to say on the subject of membership is that kids between the ages of 8-18 receive FREE membership!
-Next up is what does it get you?
-NRL 22 will only count the points of those that choose to pay $50 for membership.
-NRL 22 will allow a 30-Day grace period after a match to obtain membership, but prize distribution my take place between that time.
-Points allow you to compare yourself to everyone in the country, and potential qualification to Regional and National Championships.
+NRL22 will only count the points of those that choose to pay $75 for membership (only $25 for kids 8-16).
+NRL22 will allow a 30-Day grace period after a match to obtain membership, but prize distribution my take place between that time.
+Points allow you to compare yourself to everyone in the country, and potential qualification to the NRL22 National Championships.
 Also every month, sponsors will donate prizes to NRL 22.
 Only members will be eligible for prizes.
 Additionally, many of the sponsors provide deep discounts to those that are members.
-Included in membership are your card with NRL 22 number, and a gift from us to you.
-Kids memberships can be obtained HERE.
-Adults may be purchased HERE.
+Included in membership are your card with NRL 22 number, and an NRL22 hat!
+Kids and Adult memberships be purchased HERE.

 How are prizes distributed?

 Some of the sponsors will want prizes to go to a specific class or perhaps be randomly sent to a participating member.
 We will always honor the sponsor’s wants.
-The rest of the prizes will be distributed by NRL 22 to the winners of each class.
-How this will be performed is every month after all scores have been submitted, NRL 22 will host a live Facebook show.
-If we have 5 prizes for the open class, and 10 clubs participated (therefore 10 open class winners).
-Each of the winners will be assigned a number and we will run and random number generator to determine who is awarded that prize.
-The NRL 22 will then ship the prize to that winner.
+The rest of the prizes will be distributed by NRL22 to the winners of each class.
+How this will be performed is every month after all scores have been submitted, NRL22 will host a live Facebook show.
+If we have 15 prizes for the open class, and 30 clubs participated (therefore 30 open class winners).
+Each of the winners names will be put in a hat and drawn to determine who is awarded that prize.
+The NRL22 will then ship the prize to that winner.
 This will be done for all four classes.
 While we are speaking of prizes and sponsorship, please pay attention to the sponsors who are generously donating to the shoots and pay them back with purchases, recommendations and tags on social media.
-Don’t forget to tell them that you participate in NRL 22!
+Don’t forget to tell them that you participate in NRL22!

 What are the classes?